Redesdale

 (House on 80 acres with 48 rooms and renamed St Kevin's Park)

-1944 - 1973 Sisters of the Community of our Lady of Charity
+1943 - 1973 Sisters of the Community of Our Lady of Charity of Refuge

-(St Anne’s Industrial /Reformatory School - Girlsville)
+(St Anne’s Reformatory School - Girlsville)

 1975 St Anne’s Day Care Centre

-1976 St Michaels House Group - Sisters of Charity.
+1976 St Michaels House Group - Sisters of Charity

 STAFF